Open

 The postgraduate training program will develop the highest level of microscopy diagnostic skills utilizing when appropriate, new technologies in immunohistochemistry and molecular studies.
 At the completion of Postgraduate program, it is expected that the student will have achieved high degree of proficiency in the subject matter and develop competence in research and its methodology.
 This will prepare the candidate for a career in teaching, research and specialty practice.

 The Department of Oral and Maxillofacial Pathology provides external biopsy services, special staining techniques and IHC facilities for clinical and research purposes.
-The penta-head research microscope, fluorescent microscope, stereomicroscope, polarizer, and a cell culture laboratory are advanced facilities available in the department.
+The penta-head research microscope, fluorescent microscope, stereomicroscope, polarizer are advanced facilities available in the department.

 Common Oral Pathologies: Identification, Causes and Symptoms